Propelld vs Federal Bank Education Loan: Which One Fits You Best?

 Choose Federal Bank If:

-You need ₹1 Crore Collateral-Free: You do not have property to pledge or wish to keep your assets unencumbered.
+You need collateral-free funding up to ₹1 Crore (study abroad) / ₹40 Lakhs (domestic): You do not have property to pledge or wish to keep your assets unencumbered.

-You have Strong Collateral: You are comfortable pledging property or assets for a potentially lower interest rate.
+You have Strong Collateral: You are comfortable pledging property or assets for a potentially lower interest rate, including larger secured limits.

 Speed is Critical: You require a loan sanction in less than 7 days for a tight visa/admission deadline.

-You Qualify for Subsidy: You are eligible for a Government Interest Subsidy Scheme (like CSIS), which is typically offered by public and private banks.
+You Qualify for Subsidy: You are eligible for a Government Interest Subsidy Scheme (like CSIS) or PM-Vidyalaxmi, which is offered through banks.

-You require 0% Margin: You need 100% financing and cannot arrange the 5%-15% margin contribution.
+You require 0% Margin: You need full financing and cannot arrange the 5%-15% margin contribution.

 You Prefer Traditional Banking: You prefer the security and familiarity of a large, established bank with physical branches.